Need a good cooler for camping? Look no further – this detailed guide covers all the best camping coolers, and we’ve got something for every budget!

 Have you considered getting an electric cooler?
 It’s a good option if your car is at the camp.
 The Coleman electric cooler plugs into your car lighter, for mess-free iceless operation.
 The main advantage of this cooler is that ice packs aren’t taking up unnecessary space inside, so you will be able to fit more food and drinks.
 Plus, you don’t have to drain the when you’re done using it, which is pretty nice.

 On the other hand, it’s useless if you can’t plug it into a power source.
 If you need an off-the-grid cooler, this is definitely not a good option for you.
-But if you have electricity on your camping trips, it’s certainly something you should consider.
+But if you have access to electricity or you are car camping, it’s certainly something you should consider.

 This Coleman cooler has a capacity of 40 quarts, and it can hold up to 44 cans.
 The cooler door opens from either side for added flexibility, and it comes with both 12V and 120V power cords.
 In addition to being a great cooler, you can also set it up to warm food, which makes it a must-have on barbecues.

 The IcyBreeze is a portable cooler and air conditioner.
-It’s great for short camping trips with friends, but I wouldn’t recommend it for multi-day adventures.
-That’s because of the battery – it can last up to four hours on the lowest setting, and in that time most of the ice inside will melt.
+It’s great for short trips with friends, or maybe car camping, but I wouldn’t recommend it for multi-day adventures.
+That’s because of the battery – it can last up to four hours on the lowest setting, and in that time you will see most of the ice melt.

 You can buy a power supply for the IcyBreeze separately, and if you have access to electricity you can have AC all day long.
-Just keep in mind that the ice melts rather quickly when it’s blowing cold air, and you will have to replace it now and then.
+Just keep in mind that the ice retention is not great when it’s blowing cold air, and you will have to replace it now and then.
 The IcyBreeze blows cold air through the wide adjustable hose at the top – it uses absolutely no Freon or chemicals to cool you down.

 Additionally, there’s a drain point at the bottom of the cooler, which makes it very easy to get rid of any excess water.
 Due to the design of the lid, you can’t really use this as an extra seat, but that’s okay.
 In terms of extra features, the IcyBreeze really blows all the other coolers away.